Commutative operation

 3/4 = 0.75

-In programming, this can be used with the logical AND or the logical OR operations in order to "short circuit" if a particular condition is met, so that other possibilities need not be tested.
+In programming, this can be used with the logical AND or the logical OR operations to "short circuit" if a particular condition is met, so other possibilities aren't tested.
 For example, with the AND operation, if the first condition is false, then the whole comparison must return false, so the remaining conditions are not evaluated.
-This can be useful to help avoid evaluating multiple conditions when it isn't necessary.
-For example, a null value in JavaScript would create an error if it is used.
+For example, a null value in JavaScript would create an error if it's used.
 A logical statement could be used to indicate if a value is null, then the remainder of the statement is not executed.

 var x = 0;